Parkour Balance Exercises

 Increase difficulty with inclined rails.

 Slacklining is like tightrope walking.
-Most people use a piece of webbing tied between two anchor points, usually trees.
+Most people use a piece of webbing tied between 2 anchor points.
+Trees are good.
 The webbing is dynamic (stretchy), flat, and a few inches wide.

 To learn more about slackening including the various types and how to set one up visit: